The Top 30 Most Valuable Football Cards Of All Time

 Tittle never won an NFL Championship, but he was the first of only seven quarterbacks in NFL history to have achieved consecutive 30-touchdown passing seasons.

-Title was named to the Pro Bowl 7 times and retired as the NFL's all-time leader in passing yards, passing touchdowns, attempts, completions, and games played.
-Title was named to the NFL Hall Of Fame in 1971.
+Title was named to the Pro Bowl 7 times and retired as the NFL’s all-time leader in passing yards, passing touchdowns, attempts, completions, and games.

 1950 Bowman - Otto Graham (RC)